 How does the platform handle contact discovery?

 Microsoft Teams is designed for intra-organization use and includes mechanisms for looking up other members of an organization.
 However, if someone outside your organization opts in to share their contacts they may be able to see if you have a Teams account if you are in the contacts they shared.
+Personal and small business Teams users may look up contacts through phone and email by default.
+This must be switched off manually to prevent it.

 Can I use the platform without making an account?